micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 source install/local_setup.bash
 ```

-Then, depending on the selected transport the board connection to the agent may differ:
+Then, depending on the selected transport and RTOS, the board connection to the agent may differ:

 | RTOS | micro-ROS Client to Agent |
 | :------: | ------------------------- |